pontem-network/sp-docs/toolset/dove_toml_manifest.md

 1. You can use `{{sender}}` clause anywhere in your source code, which will be replaced with the value of `account_address` at compilation time.

-2. You can `dove run` the script and replace signers' arguments with addresses of  signers.
+2. You can `dove run` the script and replace the signers' arguments with addresses of the signers.

-3. You should wrap your module with `address {}` block, you have the option use `{{sender}}` instead of real address.
+3. You should wrap your module with `address {}` block.
+You have the option to use `{{sender}}` instead of a real address.

 ### The `dialect` field